jprochazka/adsb-receiver/README.md

 ### What Can Be Installed

-At this time the following software can be installed using these scripts.
+The following software can be installed using these scripts.

 **Decoders**